SuperRich/GetFitFatty/_posts/2024-03-19-whos-your-hero.md

 I use an app called Strong to track my workouts so here it is in raw form.
 ..

-Not quite like The Rock would have done but on my defense JD was rammed and I'll confess I have no clue what a four way neck machine is!
+Not quite like The Rock would have done but in my defense JD was rammed and I'll confess I have no clue what a four way neck machine is!

 # Congratulations!
 That's your workout number 228!